State Licensure for US Dentists

 - examination on the state practice act (jurisprudence);

 - current Basic Life Support (BLS) or cardiopulmonary resuscitation (CPR) certification;

-- specialty degree from an ADA accredited program;
+- specialty degree from a CODA accredited program;

 - specialty examination results or certificate;